If you don’t know how to drive a small zero-turn your lawn may end up looking like wild hogs played soccer on your lawn.

 The general advertising states you can cut your mowing time in half using a zero turn mower instead of a traditional riding lawn tractor.
 That is partially true.

--There are two styles of zero-turn mowers, mid-mount and front mount.
-With mid-mount zero turn mowers the deck sits under the mower, like a lawn tractor.
+-There are two styles of residential zero-turn mowers, mid-mount, and front mount.
+With mid-mount zero turn mowers, the deck sits under the mower, like a lawn tractor.
 They are the most common but they do not eliminate trimming.
-In fact they leave just as much grass to trim as your conventional lawn tractor.
+In fact, they leave just as much grass to trim as your conventional lawn tractor.
 Front Mount zero turn mowers, where the deck sticks out the front of the unit do trim better than your old lawn tractor.
 They will get under fences, under bushes and around poles easier than mid-mount ZTR’s.

 – So where does the advertised time savings really happen?
 Once you learn how to turn your new zero-turn without making holes in your lawn you can “zero-turn” on the ends of your long open areas.
 When you get to the end of your yard and turn around to make the next pass, you can literally spin 180 degrees and come right back without having to back up and cut the strips of grass you would miss when making the turn with a lawn tractor.
 No more three-point turns.

-– Residential mid-mount zero-turns do not cut better than lawn tractors.
+In summary, Residential mid-mount zero-turns do not cut better than lawn tractors.
 Mid-mount zero-turns do not trim better than lawn tractors.
 The main reason you see commercial lawn service companies using mid-mount zero turn mowers is they can fit more mid-mount ZTR’s on a trailer than you can the front-mount types.
-Landowner mid-mount zero-turns cut faster than lawn tractors and that is where the real time savings happens.
+Landowner and commercial mid-mount zero-turns cut faster than lawn tractors and that is where the real time savings happens.

 Time Savings – Residential Example: